 MC More of the same.

-MC Everything becomes old and because we’re a relatively recently created organization we never really set out to establish our projects as a historic project, but they will become, if they are not already, obsolete, and representations of the way things were, rather than the way things are.
-And that’s something that we’re going to be dealing with over the next decade or two, the sort of legacy of the information that we’ve been providing slowly becoming sort of historic as well as hopefully we’ll still be generating lots of new things.
+MC Everything becomes old and because we’re a relatively young organization we never really set out to establish our projects as a historic project, but they will become, if they are not already, obsolete, and representations of the way things were, rather than the way things are.
+And that’s something that we’re going to be dealing with over the next decade or two, the sort of legacy of the information that we’ve been providing slowly becoming historic, as well as hopefully generating lots of new things.

 DG So you’re writing a history even if you don’t want to.

-MC Yeah, I mean, we’re beginning to reconcile this archive as a historic thing, and dealing with that.
+MC Yeah, we’re beginning to reconcile this archive as a historic thing, and dealing with that.
 So in way, we’re looking backwards as well as forwards now, as well as at the present.
-So that’s one way in which we’re sort of having to deal with the time issue, but projecting into the future—I don’t know, I think if you’re addressing kind of current issues and current events on the landscape, you know, the things that are compelling are the things that seem to be emerging.
-Those are the trends, perhaps.
+So that’s one way in which we’re having to deal with the time issue, but projecting into the future—I don’t know, I think if you’re addressing kind of current issues and events on the landscape, the things that are compelling are the things that seem to be emerging.
 So maybe that’s the way we are looking forward, is by looking at the things that are kind of new and compelling.

-DG And do you want to mention—is there any that springs to mind?
+DG Are there any that spring to mind?